A stone is ingrained with geological and historical memories. – Andy Goldsworthy

 We couldn’t linger.
 Conditions underfoot on the top were classically Pennine, wet as we had not seen on the Yorkshire moors, and made chilly both by height and by the wind.

 For the first time I was grateful for the slabs which gave us safe and clear passage over the sections of waterlogged peat, or over permanent pools of water.

 The guidebook did say that this section should not be attempted if you are not confident with a map and compass – and there was a fair amount of micro-navigation and compass work to check that we were getting correctly across what was something of a featureless peat bog.
 Whilst the signage on most of the Pennine Way is very helpful, it is slightly odd that up here where safely is a consideration that it dwindles to nothing.
 We discussed the pros and cons of signposting well-known routes in mountainous areas.

 We left the Pennine Way before its two highest points (Great Dun Fell, at 848m, and Cross Fell a little further west at 893m) as we dropped down into the col before the final rise up to the radar station.
 Considering the physical effort that we had put into our climb and the remoteness of the spot it felt out of place to see a car descending from the radar station.

-The valley began with old mine workings and then stream picked up, flowing over a mixture of limestone, sandstone, siltstone and mudstone swelling gradually as it collected more and more water flowing out of the bogs and flushes.
+The valley began with old mine workings and then the stream picked up, flowing over a mixture of limestone, sandstone, siltstone and mudstone, swelling gradually as it collected more and more water flowing out of the bogs and flushes.